captionpoint/captionpoint-plays/!archives/FROG-AND-TOAD-v2.md

 ---

-class: blue
-BAMBOO COMES FROM THE BAMBOO SHOOT
+BAMBOO COMES FROM THE BAMBOO SHOOT<br>

----

 RUTABAGA COMES FROM THE RUTABAGA ROOT

 ---

-class: blue
-BANANAS ARE THE FUNNIEST FRUIT
+BANANAS ARE THE FUNNIEST FRUIT<br>

----

 AND TOAD LOOKS FUNNY IN A BATHING SUIT

 ---